 - Only applies to data and is not for control or management.

-Airtime fairness is balanced from TX side from AP to client since that's the only direction under the control of AP.
+Airtime fairness is balanced from the TX side of the AP to the client since that's the only direction under the control of AP.

 For example, there are two Bridge mode SSIDs with a wireless client and an airtime fairness weight of 80% and 20%.
-Using WaveDynamix to simulate the same traffic from Ethernet to the wireless client, the traffic for each SSID matches the airtime fairness weight assigned to them.
+When traffic travels from the Ethernet to the wireless client, the traffic for each SSID matches the airtime fairness weight assigned to them.

 Airtime fairness is not related to SSID type or authentication type.
-In this example, it uses Bridge mode SSID and Open Authentication.
+The following example uses Bridge mode SSID and Open Authentication security.

 atf-weight is 20 so there is no need to set this option for